iRNA-COSI/APAeval/README.md

 Code of Conduct is also [shipped with this repository][coc-local].
 Please report any violations to the Code of Conduct to [apaeval@irnacosi.org][contact].

+### Open Science, licenses & attribution

+Following best practices for writing software and sharing data and code is important to us, and therefore we want to apply, as much as possible, [FAIR Principles][fair] to data and software alike.
+This includes publishing all code open source, under permissive [licenses approved][osi-licenses] by the [Open Source Initiative][osi] and all data by a permissive [Creative Commons][cc] license.

+In particular, we publish all code under the [MIT license][license-mit] and all data under the [CC0 license][license-cc0].
+An exception are all _summary workflows_, which are published under the [GPLv3 license][license-gplv3], as the provided template is derived from an [OpenEBench][oeb] [example workflow][oeb-example-workflow] that is itself licensed under GPLv3.
+A copy of the MIT license is also [shipped with this repository][license].

+We also believe that attribution, provenance and transparency are crucial for an open and fair work environment in the sciences, especially in a community effort like APAeval.
+Therefore, we would like to make clear from the beginning that in all publications deriving from APAeval (journal manuscript, data and code repositories), any non-trivial contributions will be acknowledged by authorship.

+We expect that all contributors accept the license and attribution policies outlined above.

 [apa-eval]: <https://irnacosi.org/2021/01/04/rna-society-2021-apaeval-challenge/>
 [apa-eval-logo]: images/logo.png
 [apa-eval-members]: <https://docs.google.com/document/d/1G7u-WQ6C-I_sXZ-15CIBw2iNgw6jkTNo7hnRTjci_b4/edit#heading=h.tarrapa8v8n6>